stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 ## Summary
 In this article, I've described the history and reasoning behind COBOL, the structure of COBOL, and shown you how to write a basic program using COBOL.

-As I'm still learning COBOL, if you notice anything that needs correction, please let me know, and I'll do my best to update this article.
+As I continue to learn COBOL, I welcome any feedback or corrections.
+Please let me know, and I’ll update the article accordingly.